-A new real estate package for the Declaration Logistics Center is advertising an upcoming development by Crow Holdings Industrial.
-The building is forecast to be available in June 2021.
+A real estate package for the Declaration Logistics Center is advertising a new development by Crow Holdings Industrial.
+The building was completed in late 2020.

-Declaration Logistics Center will include one building offering 268,940 square feet of industrial space located off Declaration Drive in McDonough.
+Declaration Logistics Center includes one building offering 268,940 square feet of industrial space located off Declaration Drive in McDonough.
 Other buildings on the street were built in 1996 – 2001 suggesting the property has been zoned M-1 (light industrial) for over twenty years.

 The plans include 45 dock high doors, 39 trailer parking spaces (expandable to 119), and 128 auto parking spaces.
 The building will have a minimum interior clear height of 32′.

 The Declaration Logistics Center continues a frequent theme of industrial infill, where developers build on vacant sites within existing development instead of seeking additional land.
 This enables the developer to avoid a rezoning request while also maintaining the existing boundaries Henry County has established around the industrial area.

 Site 500 within the Greenwood Industrial Park started construction in fall 2019.
 The site, consisting of 32.7 +/- acres, can support up to a 621,300 square feet building.
 Many of the buildings along Greenwood Industrial Parkway were built in the late 1990s documenting the age of the industrial park.

 Industrial infill projects resulted in the creation of two-hundred manufacturing jobs at Sangsin Technology America, a South Korean brakes manufacturer, in 2019 and three-hundred jobs at S&S Activewear announced in fall 2017.